National Cultural Heritage Committee

 The current members are:

-- Dr Patrick Greene OBE—Chief Executive Officer, Museum Victoria
+- Dr Patrick Greene OBE—Former Chief Executive Officer, Museum Victoria

-- Mr Joseph Eisenberg OAM—Cultural Director Emeritus, Maitland Regional Art Gallery
+- Mr Joseph Eisenberg OAM—Former Cultural Director Emeritus, Maitland Regional Art Gallery

-- Professor Suzanne Miller—CEO and Director, Queensland Museum Network
+- Professor Suzanne Miller—Queensland Chief Scientist and CEO and Director, Queensland Museum Network

 - Mr Tim Sullivan—Assistant Director, Branch Head National Collection, at the Australian War Memorial

-- Dr Graeme Were—Senior Lecturer in Anthropology and Museum Studies, University of Queensland
+- Dr Graeme Were—Associate Professor Anthropology and Museum Studies and Head of Anthropology, School of Social Science University of Queensland

 - Ms Margie West AM—Emeritus Curator of Aboriginal Art and Material Culture, Museum and Art Gallery of the Northern Territory